mjstraughan/CubingHistory/docs/3x3/3x3History.md

 After applying several turns to the 2x2x2, Rubik was surprised to discover just how difficult it was to return the pieces to the original state.
 In trying to find a solution, the rubber strips holding the pieces together tangled and broke, collapsing the 2x2x2.
 Rubik then set about finding a better way to hold the pieces together.

 The use of magnets, possibly similar to Nichols' 1970 patent application, was considered by Rubik.
-However, because the strength of the magnetic force greatly decreased at the peak of a turn, the pieces would then fall apart.
+However, because the strength of the magnetic force greatly decreased at the peak of a turn, the pieces would fall apart.
 Rubik felt that it was important that the pieces remain together not only for ease of use, but also to avoid any additional rules.
 Rubik wanted to avoid needing to specify that turning the layers of the puzzle is ok, but pulling the pieces apart isn't.

 Rubik decided to focus on the inner edges of each of the eight cubes.
 He realized that because each turn moves in a circular direction, "tracks" could be implemented on the inner side of each layer.
 The inner edges of the corner pieces could be modified to move along the tracks.
 This eventually led to the dovetail connections in the final cube.
-For the 3x3x3 version, Rubik's Cube, Rubik fitted spring-loaded screws into the six center pieces to keep all pieces at an even tension and avoid difficult turning or loose, rattling movement.
+For the 3x3x3 version, Rubik's Cube, Rubik fitted spring-loaded screws into the six center pieces to keep all pieces at an even tension and to avoid difficult turning or loose, rattling movement.

 ![](img/Hardware/3x3Prototype.png)